scottrobey/media-pc/README.md

 * Dual-boot?
 * Compare gaming performance

-### Windows Setup
+## Windows Setup
-Initial win setup - may want to not set a password when creating a user.
+Initial windows setup - may want to not set a password when creating a user.
 Or better would be to create a new user with limited permissions that doesn't need password

+Leave the current user as-is, it will be used as the administrator account for configuring the system and installing programs.
+Then create a new user for the media center stuff and limit permissions.
+Don't set a password so that logging in at startup is not required

-1. Install Brave browser
+1. Install Brave browser - screen shot? not really necessary
-   a. screen shot
-2. Disable windows lock screen
+2. Disable windows lock screen - screen shot
-   a. screen shot

 For Windows 10 Pro, Enterprise, or Education, you can use the Local Group Policy Editor.
 Press Win + R, type gpedit.msc, and press Enter.
 Navigate to Computer Configuration > Administrative Templates > Control Panel > Personalization.
 Double-click on "Do not display the lock screen," set it to "Enabled," and click OK.
 This will disable the lock screen on startup and reboot.